juangrau/ML-Capstone-Project-1/README.md

 To test this container you can follow these steps:

-1. Navigate to the project directory on your terminal.
+1. Navigate to the serverless directory located into the project folder on your terminal.

 2. build and run the docker image: